eher97/osticket-prereqs/README.md

 <img src="https://github.com/eher97/osticket-prereqs/blob/main/GIFs/GIF10.gif" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-20. After installing HeidiSQL, we are going to create our our account and database for osTicket.
+20. After installing HeidiSQL, we are going to create our account and database for osTicket.

  - Launch HeidiSQL.
  - Click on "New" on the bottom left corner.